How do you build & cultivate psychological safety in a team?

 Collective intelligence is made up of three different elements:

-This is how perceptive or aware we are about other people and understanding why they behave and react the way they do.
+The first of these elements is social perceptiveness or social awareness: This is how perceptive or aware we are about other people and understanding why they behave and react the way they do.

-This is what we know as psychological safety.
+The second element is equality in conversational turn-taking: This is what we know as psychological safety.
 Equality in conversational turn-taking is ensuring that everyone is heard and has time to speak and that this time is shared equally.
 Also, it is essential that all members of the team feel like and experience they can voice their opinion and communicate their ideas without fear of judgment.

-This is having equality in the ratio between genders.
+The final element is gender diversity: This is having equality in the ratio between genders.

 We also know psychological safety is important for team performance based on Google’s research study “Project Aristotle”.
 Google conducted this study to determine what makes up an effective team at Google.